Leonruocco/IMDB-reviews-sentiment-analysis/README.md

 # IMDB-reviews-sentiment-analysis
-Sentiment analysis was performed on IMDB review dataset containing labelled data for supervised deep learning
+Natural language processing sentiment analysis was performed on labelled IMDB review dataset.
+Supervised deep learning was performed testing various neural network models from basic dense layering, to combinations of recurrent and convolutional neural networks of varying complexity.
+Overfitting was mitigated, and optimimum test accuracy was achieved, with the use of dropout layers alongside custom optimisers as well as word embeddings from GloVe.